tapiwanasheMbizvo/zssSkillsTest/README.md

 1.books

-  POST - mehtod takes a JSON input with title, price and category object to persist a book
+  POST -  takes a JSON input with title, price and category object to persist a book
  ```
  /books
  ```